Blockstream/satellite/doc/sat-ip.md

 blocksat-cli sat-ip
 ```

 > Note: the Sat-IP client discovers the Sat-IP antenna (the server) via [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play).
-If your network blocks this traffic type, you can specify the Sat-IP antenna's IP address directly using option `-a/--addr`.
+If your network blocks this traffic type, you can specify the Sat-IP antenna's IP address directly using option `-a/--addr` on the CLI or the IP address field on the GUI.
 Alternatively, see the [troubleshooting section](#troubleshooting-the-server-discovery).

 ## Next Steps

 At this point, if your antenna is already correctly pointed, you should be able to start receiving data on Bitcoin Satellite.
-Please follow the instructions for [Bitcoin Satellite configuration](bitcoin.md).
+Please follow the [Bitcoin Satellite configuration instructions](bitcoin.md).
 If your antenna is not aligned yet, refer to the [antenna alignment guide](antenna-pointing.md).

 ## Further Information